kandi1clickkits/html-css-basics/README.md

 # html-css-basics
-This repo has simple program for beginners starting their programming journey in HTML/CSS.
+This repo has simple programs for beginners to create a Food recipe webpage using HTML and CSS.